jfrog/log-analytics-splunk/README.md

 _**required**_: ```INSECURE_SSL```if set to 'false' Splunk Host Server SSL Certificate is required, fill the ca_file path, if ssl is enabled, ca file will be used and must be supplied, else set this to 'true' to bypass SSL certificate verification.

-For open metrics data to be sent to splunk, supply JFrog JPD access params mentioned in the source directive(jfrog_metrics) of the downloaded `fluent.conf.rt`

 ```